Vanadium(III) chloride: Structure and electronic configuration

-VCl3 has the common BiI3 structure, a motif that features hexagonally closest-packed chloride framework with vanadium ions occupying the octahedral holes.
+VCl3 has the common layered BiI3 structure, a motif that features hexagonally closest-packed chloride framework with vanadium ions occupying the octahedral holes.
 VBr3 and VI3 adopt the same structure, but VF3 features a structure more closely related to ReO3.
-VCl3 is paramagnetic and has two unpaired electrons.
+The V3+cation has a d2 electronic configuration with two unpaired electrons, making the compound paramagnetic.
+VCl3 is a Mott insulator and undergoes an antiferromagnetic transition at low temperatures.